Exabyte-io/documentation/docs/collaboration/ui/teams-explorer.md

 ![Teams Explorer](/images/teams-explorer.png "Teams Explorer")

-## Central Table: Members and Projects
+## Columns: Members and Projects

 Information about the number of members and projects assigned to each team is exhibited in the central table.

-# Team-specific Pages
+# Team Pages

-[Team-specific pages](team-pages.md) can be accessed by [opening](/entities-general/actions/open-edit.md) the corresponding entry.
+A page for each team, or [Team Page](team-page.md) can be accessed by [opening](/entities-general/actions/open-edit.md) the corresponding entry.

 # Create or Delete Teams

 The action of creating or deleting Teams is explained [here](../actions/organization/create-delete-team.md).